$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

 We then construct a $\chi^2$ function

-where $F_X^i$ are the central values of the pseudo data points of form factor $i$ and $C_X^{ijkl}$ the corresponding covariance matrices (taking into account both the correlation between different form factors and different $q^2$ values).
+where $F_X^i$ are the central values of the pseudo data points of FF $i$ and $C_X^{ijkl}$ the corresponding covariance matrices (taking into account both the correlation between different FFs and different $q^2$ values).
 We then sample a likelihood $L=e^{-\chi^2/2}$ using a Markov Chain Monte Carlo (MCMC) approach with flat priors for the series expansion coefficients.
 From the stationary distribution of the MCMC, we extract the central values and covariance of the coefficients.

-Fig.~\ref{fig:lcsr-latt-bks-q2} shows the fit result for the $B\to K^*$ form factors in the variable $q^2$.
-The form factor plots, in the $z(q^2)$-variable, for the modes $B \to K^*$, $B_s \to \phi$ and $B_s \to \bar K^*$ are shown in figs.~\ref{fig:lcsr-latt-bks},\ref{fig:lcsr-latt-bsphi},\ref{fig:lcsr-latt-bsks} of appendix \ref{app:z}.
+Fig.~\ref{fig:lcsr-latt-bks-q2} shows the fit result for the $B\to K^*$ FFs in the variable $q^2$.
+The FF plots, in the $z(q^2)$-variable, for the modes $B \to K^*$, $B_s \to \phi$ and $B_s \to \bar K^*$ are shown in Figs.~\ref{fig:lcsr-latt-bks},\ref{fig:lcsr-latt-bsphi},\ref{fig:lcsr-latt-bsks} of appendix \ref{app:z}.
 The LCSR and lattice pseudo-data points are shown in blue and red.
-The light red dashed band shows the 2-parameter fit from \cite{Horgan:2013hoa}.
+The light red dashed band shows the 2-parameter fit from \cite{Horgan:2015vla}.
 The solid gray band is our combined 3-parameter fit result.
-The numerical fit coefficients, of both fits, are reproduced in table~\ref{tab:fit-combined} in appendix \ref{sec:coeff}.
+The numerical fit coefficients, of both fits, are reproduced in Tab.~\ref{tab:fit-combined} in appendix \ref{sec:coeff}.
 As for the pure LCSR fit, the central values, the uncertainties and all correlations are provided as ancillary files on the arXiv preprint page (see appendix~\ref{sec:coeff}).